Uninett/nav/doc/hacking/hacking.rst

 community, contributions from third parties is highly appreciated.

-We communicate mainly through mailing lists, GitHub_, and the ``#nav`` IRC channel on *FreeNode*.
+We communicate mainly through mailing lists, GitHub_, and the ``#nav`` IRC channel on *Libera.Chat*.
 At times, Uninett also arranges workshops and gatherings for its customers: Norwegian universities, university colleges and research institutions.